evkx/evkx.github.io/content/technology/userinterface/screens/_index.md

 ### Climate control screen

-Climate control screens or HVAC (Heating, Ventilation, and Air Conditioning) screens, are screens in cars that are dedicated to controlling the climate settings of the vehicle.
+Climate control screens, or HVAC (Heating, Ventilation, and Air Conditioning) screens, are screens in cars that control the vehicle's climate settings.
 These screens are typically part of the car's infotainment system or may be separate screens specifically designed for climate control.

 Climate screens allow the driver and passengers to adjust various climate settings within the vehicle, such as temperature, fan speed, air distribution, and other HVAC functions.
-They may provide a visual interface that allows users to interact with the HVAC system through touchscreen controls, buttons, or knobs.
+In addition, they may provide a visual interface that allows users to interact with the HVAC system through touchscreen controls, buttons, or knobs.

 Some common features that may be available on climate screens in cars include:

 **Temperature Control:** Climate screens allow users to set the desired temperature inside the vehicle.
-This may be done through a digital temperature slider, up/down buttons, or other input methods.
+This control may be done through a digital temperature slider, up/down buttons, or other input methods.

-**Fan Speed Control:** Users can adjust the speed of the HVAC system's fan through the climate screen.
-This allows them to control the airflow and the intensity of the heating or cooling inside the vehicle.
+**Fan Speed Control:** Users can adjust the HVAC system's fan speed through the climate screen.
+This control allows them to control the airflow and the intensity of the heating or cooling inside the vehicle.

 **Air Distribution Control:** Climate screens may also provide options to control the direction and intensity of the airflow, such as adjusting the vents' position, mode (e.g., defrost, floor, dash, etc.), and air conditioning settings.

 Auto Mode: Many climate screens have an "auto" mode that allows the HVAC system to automatically adjust the temperature, fan speed, and air distribution based on the set preferences and the current conditions inside and outside the vehicle.

 **Rear Climate Control:** In some vehicles, climate screens may also provide options for controlling the climate settings in the rear seats separately from the front.
-This allows passengers in the back seats to have individual control over their comfort settings.
+This control allows passengers in the back seats to control their comfort settings.

-**Seat Heating/Cooling:** Some climate screens may also provide controls for seat heating or cooling, allowing users to adjust the temperature of the seats for added comfort.
+**Seat Heating/Cooling:** Some climate screens may also provide seat heating or cooling controls, allowing users to adjust the temperature of the seats for added comfort.

-It's worth noting that the availability and features of climate screens can vary depending on the make, model, and trim level of the vehicle.
-Climate screens are designed to provide convenience and comfort to the driver and passengers by allowing them to customize the interior climate settings to their preferences while on the road.

 <figur>
     <a href="https://media.evkx.net/multimedia/technology/userinterface/screens/climatescreen_1.jpg">